vincent-uden/website/src/content/blog/pdf-reader.md

 ## User interface

 Writing a cross-platform native GUI has always seemed way harder than it has any right to be.
 On one hand you have the giants, Qt and GTK which expose enormous API surfaces and might require several books of their own to understand properly.
-Not to mention *interesting* licensing in the case of Qt.

 One the other hand you have the Raylib/OpenGL/etc. style of creating user interfaces.
 Nothing is included, if it is, it isn't customizable at all.